ignite/cli/docs/guide/scavenge/index.md

 # Introduction

-In this tutorial, you will build a blockchain for a nameservice application.
+In this tutorial, you will build a blockchain for a scavenger hunt game.
 In the process you will learn how to:

 * Implement custom logic in the CLI commands
 * Use an escrow account to store tokens